LeafLink is great at what it does. It just doesn't do consignment.

 Need to discover and order from cannabis vendors?
 LeafLink is the marketplace for that.
 Their network is large, their ordering flow works, and their menu integration is useful.
 If your problem is finding product and placing orders, LeafLink solves it.

-Need to manage consignment after the product arrives?
+Need to run consignment settlements after the product arrives?
 That's ShelfSpace.
-Settlements, reports, checks, credits, vendor communication — the entire lifecycle from the moment product hits your shelf to the moment the vendor gets paid.
-Managed for you, not dumped on your team.
+Settlements, reports, checks, credits, and routine vendor questions, handled from the moment product hits your shelf to the moment the vendor gets paid.
+Software does the heavy lifting; you drive the relationship.

 Running both?
 Many of our clients use LeafLink for ordering and ShelfSpace for post-delivery management.
 They're complementary tools.
 LeafLink gets the product to your door.
 ShelfSpace manages the financial relationship from there.

-We'll run a free evaluation on your consignment program — show you the credits you're missing, the settlement accuracy you're not getting, and what a managed service actually looks like.
+We'll run a free evaluation on your consignment program — show you the credits you're missing, the settlement accuracy you're not getting, and what a cannabis-specific consignment system actually does.
 No commitment.
 Just data.